 - Beersheba (Genesis 21:14), on the southern border of the Land of Israel

 - Shur (15:22), a portion of the Sinaitic peninsula

 - Sin (17:1)

-“The wilderness of the sea” (Isa.
-21:1).
+“The wilderness of the sea” (Isaiah 21:1).
 Principal Douglas, referring to this expression, says:

 'Arabah—the name given to the valley from the Dead Sea to the eastern branch of the Red Sea.
-In Deut.
-1:1; 2:8, it is rendered “plain” (Revised Version, “Arabah”).
+In Deuteronomy 1:1; 2:8, it is rendered “plain” (Revised King James Version, “Arabah”).

-The “wilderness of Judea” (Matt.
-3:1) is a wild, barren region, lying between the Dead Sea and the Hebron Mountains.
-It is the “Jeshimon” mentioned in 1 Sam.
-23:19.
+The “wilderness of Judea” (Matthew 3:1) is a wild, barren region, lying between the Dead Sea and the Hebron Mountains.
+It is the “Jeshimon” mentioned in 1 Samuel 23:19.